hytechclub/capstone/Sessions/Session01.md

 At the end of this time, have each student share their ideas.

 ## Team Formation
 Have the students form teams.
 Each team should have at least two students, with a maximum of four students.
 It may be necessary to adjust the numbers so that everyone has a suitable team.
-If students do not know anybody, it may be necessary to place students on teams.

-**By the end of the session, teams should be fully formed.**
+If students do not know anybody, it may be necessary to place students on teams. _Note that throughout the course of the semester, each student will likely take on almost all of the software development team roles in some capacity; however, if a student has more interest in one specific role, they can focus their efforts there._ Instructors should approve each team.

 ## Remaining Time
 If teams have all been formed before the end of the session, the remaining time can be used to do another icebreaker activity.

-## Agenda Timing
+## Agenda

 | Activity | Time |
 |-|-|